pranshumeshram/Python-for-Beginners/README.md

 Python-for-Beginners
-Welcome to Python-for-Beginners!

 This repository provides a comprehensive, step-by-step guide to learning Python, specifically tailored for beginners.
 With ten detailed modules, you’ll build a strong foundation in Python programming, from basic syntax to handling exceptions.

 Modules Overview
 Module 1: Basics of Python